Compiled by Tina

 you to out-of-print books by Justus listed by booksellers and libraries,

 and to a number of poems by Justus reprinted on the Internet.
-The poems are
+The poems and hymns are

-not all listed here because some are in personal web sites that do not give sources
+not all listed here because some are in social media posts or personal web sites that do not give sources

 Citations from Linnea Hendrickson's Children's Literature: A Guide to Criticism: